lindem/useless-mark/README.md

   - run `npm run test-coverage` if you want a coverage report.
 - place declarations in `src`.
 I usually use `src/project.d.ts`.
   - the compiler will output all inferred declarations in `lib`.
+- other projects can use `import` statements against the JS files in `lib`.
+If there is an `index.js` file in the project root, this file can reexport things from there as usual.
+- place a `types` key in `package.json`, pointing to the path of the main `.d.ts` file.